protontypes/open-sustainable-technology/README.md

 ### Knowledge Platforms

 - [Climate Watch](https://github.com/ClimateWatch-Vizzuality/climate-watch) - Offers open data, visualizations and analysis to help policymakers, researchers and other stakeholders gather insights on countries' climate progress.
-- [Linux Foundation Energy Landscape](https://github.com/lf-energy/lfenergy-landscape) - This landscape is intended as a map to explore the open source projects in the energy sector, and also shows the member companies of the LF Energy Foundation.
 - [Appropedia](https://www.appropedia.org/Welcome_to_Appropedia) - Shares knowledge to build rich, sustainable lives.
 - [Open Hardware Observatory](https://en.oho.wiki/wiki/Home) - Search engine and assessment platform for sustainable open hardware.
 - [Open Source Ecology](https://www.opensourceecology.org/) - Developing open source industrial machines that can be made for a fraction of commercial costs, and sharing the designs for free.